Volkswagen ID.6 electric SUV spotted testing

 The ID.6 takes its inspiration from the ID.
-Roomzz concept that first made an appearance at the 2019 Shanghai Motor Show.
+Roomzz concept (detailed below) that first made an appearance at the 2019 Shanghai Motor Show.
 It is clear from these spy shots that the production car will look much like the concept that gave us our first preview of the upcoming model.

 The design similarities between the concept and the new ID.6 are clear; the car spied doesn't feature the ID.
 Roomzz's intricate lighting details or rear-view cameras, but the overall design is close.
 The car shares some details with its electric Volkswagen siblings, the ID.3 and ID.4.